jsdevel/BetterJargs/README.md

 &lt;/arguments&gt;
 </pre>

 By specifying `terminal="true"`, 'Terminal' was appended to the name of the output file.
 Similar behavior is applied when `ant="true"` or `maven="true"` is applied.
 If you navigate to the package specified in the sample xml here on github, you will see the output from BetterJargs as 'BetterJargsArgumentsTerminal.java'.
+BetterJargs is used with the following arguments to produce this .java file: `--input-xml src/com/betterjargs/arguments.xml --output-directory src/com/betterjargs/arguments`.